mvdam/react-typescript-webpack4/Webpack4-vs-Parcel.md

 One great feature of Parcel is that it supports an `index.html` as entry point.
 Using this HTML file, it automatically will bundle all references in that file.
 So, when we create an `index.js` file and include it in the `index.html`, Parcel will also look in the `index.js` file and bundle all the required modules.

 This will even work for TypeScript files!
 So we can easily include an `index.ts` file in the `index.html` and Parcel will automatically compile TypeScript to JavaScript.
-TSX are also supported.
+TSX files are also supported.

 *index.html:*
 ```html